tendermint/tendermint/docs/qa/v034/README.md

 The following table summarizes the results for v0.34.x, for the different experiments (extracted from file [`v034_report_tabbed.txt`](./v034_report_tabbed.txt)).

+The X axis of this table is `c`, the number of connections created by the load runner process to the target node.
+The Y axis of this table is `r`, the rate or number of transactions issued per second.

 |        |  c=4 |  c=8 | c=16 |
 | :---   | ---: | ---: | ---: |
 | r=20   |  144 |  309 |  632 |